anthonyam12/ns-lstm/README.md

 # Adaptive Deep LSTM Ensemble Method (ADLE)

+## Immediate TODO

++ Add `Aggregator` as an ensemble parameter.
+Define a base class with methods that an aggregator must have, aggregator instances, e.g. kNN, ANN, etc., will inherit this class to aggregate the ensemble's predictions

++ Add changepoint detection to get ensemble bounds (python rupture library (DynP and PELT))

 ## Overview

 An ensemble method in which a set of LSTM-RNNs are trained on some subset of the data to approximate different functions.
 The problem with complex,